anisnuhic/ARI/Asterisk Rest Interface (ARI).md

 - `os` : Provides functions for interacting with the operating system (like reading from standard input).
 - `strings` : Provides functions for strings manipulation.
 - `github.com/abourget/ari` : A Go package for interacting with Asterisk Rest Interface (ARI).
+- `sync` : Package for synchronizing goroutines
+- `time` : Package for time-related functions
+- `unicode` : Package for working with unicode characters

 ***Main function***
 ```